JobTrainer

 Am I eligible?

-To apply for a JobTrainer place, a person must be:
+To apply for any other JobTrainer place, you must be:

-- 17 to 24 years old when the course starts; or
+• 17 to 24 years of age when the course starts; or

-Eligible students can commence only one qualification and one skill set under JobTrainer, even if they do not complete their JobTrainer course, so need to consider their training choices carefully.
+You must not have commenced a full qualification under JobTrainer before.
+You can commence only one qualification and one skill set under JobTrainer, even if they don't complete your course, so consider your training choices carefully.

 Frequently asked questions

-JobTrainer is a joint Commonwealth and State Government initiative which provides additional funding to increase access to free or low fee training places for young people and job seekers who have been most affected by the COVID-19.
+JobTrainer is a joint federal and state government initiative which provides additional funding to increase access to free or low-fee training places for young people and job seekers who have been most affected by the COVID-19.

-JobTrainer complements the existing subsidised training available under Skills First as well as Free TAFE, and is expected to run until 31 December 2021.
+JobTrainer complements the existing subsidised training available under Skills First as well as Free TAFE.

 Please click through to the course page you are interested in via the above list for specific start dates and to apply.